spiral/docs/docs/en/start/deployment.md

 - `--no-dev` option is used to prevent any development dependencies from being installed ad
 - `--no-scripts` option is used to prevent any `post-install` scripts from being executed.

 ## Nginx

+### Proxy to RoadRunner

 If you want to use Spiral with RoadRunner and have Nginx server in front of it, you will need to configure Nginx to act as a reverse proxy.

 Here is an example of how to set up Nginx as a reverse proxy.